athrav138/HTML-CSS-AND-JS-SIMPLE-PROJECTS/README.md

-# HTML-CSS-AND-JS-SIMPLE-PROJECTS
-This is a simple and responsive web project built using HTML5 and CSS3.
-It demonstrates the basic structure of a webpage, including navigation, layout design, and styling techniques.
-This project is created for learning and showcasing frontend fundamentals.

-## 🧮 Simple Calculator
+# 🧮 Simple Calculator

-### 📝 Description

-A simple and interactive calculator built using **HTML, CSS, and JavaScript**.
+A simple and interactive **Calculator Web App** built using **HTML, CSS, and JavaScript**.
+This project is created to practice and showcase frontend fundamentals like layout design, styling, and basic JavaScript logic.

+---

+## 📌 Description

-It performs basic arithmetic operations with a clean and responsive design.
+This calculator performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
+It has a clean UI, responsive layout, and works smoothly on both desktop and mobile browsers.

+---

-### ✨ Features
+## ✨ Features

-* Add, subtract, multiply, and divide
+* Addition, subtraction, multiplication, and division
-* Clear and easy-to-use interface
+* Clear and backspace functionality
-* Responsive layout
+* Responsive design
-* Works smoothly on both mobile and desktop
+* Simple and user-friendly interface
+* Beginner-friendly code structure

+---

-### 🛠️ Technologies Used
+## 🛠️ Technologies Used

-* HTML5
-* CSS3
-* JavaScript
+* **HTML5** for structure
+* **CSS3** for styling and layout
+* **JavaScript** for calculator logic

+---

-### 🚀 How to Use
+## 🚀 How to Use

+1. Download or clone the repository
-1. Open `index.html` in your browser.
+2. Open the `index.html` file in any modern web browser
-2. Use on-screen buttons to perform calculations.
+3. Use the on-screen buttons to perform calculations

+---

-### 📁 Folder Structure
+## 📁 Folder Structure

 ```
 simple-calculator/